 Oligoarticular JIA is the most common form of juvenile idiopathic arthritis.
 Oligo means few in Latin.
-By definition, this form of JIA has four or fewer joints involved during the first six months of disease.
-About 40 percent of patients with oligoarticular JIA will go on to develop arthritis in more than four joints over the course of the next few months to years.
+By definition, this form of JIA has 4 or less joints involved during the first 6 months of disease.
+About 40% of patients with oligoarticular JIA will go on to develop arthritis in more than four joints over the course of the next few months to years.
 This is sometimes called extended oligoarticular JIA.
-This is because the arthritis went on to involve more than the original few joints to involve many joints.

 Iridocyclitis – Uveitis, Iritis